Hurwitz-Ran spaces: Functoriality

 \section{Functoriality}

-The construction of the space $\HurTQG$ depends on the nice couple $\fT$ and on the PMQ-group pair $(\Q,G)$.
-In this section we study how maps of PMQ-group pairs and maps of nice couples induce maps on the corresponding Hurwitz spaces.
+The construction of the space $\HurTQG$ depends on a nice couple $\fT$ and a PMQ-group pair $(\Q,G)$.
+In this section we study how maps of PMQ-group pairs and maps of nice couples induce maps on the corresponding Hurwitz-Ran spaces.